Theodore McCarrick: Criminal charges

-On July 29, 2021, McCarrick was charged with sexually assaulting a 16-year-old male in 1974, during a wedding reception for the boy's brother on the grounds of Wellesley College in Massachusetts.
+On July 29, 2021, McCarrick was charged with sexually assaulting a 16-year-old male in 1974 during a wedding reception for the boy's brother on the grounds of Wellesley College in Massachusetts.
 The complaint was filed by Wellesley Police in Dedham District Court.
 On September 3, 2021, McCarrick pleaded not guilty in Dedham District Court to three counts of indecent assault and battery stemming from the alleged 1974 incident.
 In an early 2023 court filing, McCarrick's lawyers stated that he had experienced "significant" and "rapidly worsening" cognitive decline, and was thus not fit to stand trial.
-In June of that year, a state-appointed forensic psychologist found "deficits of his memory and ability to retain information", and in August the court ruled that McCarrick was mentally incompetent to stand trial.
+In June of that year, a state-appointed forensic psychologist found "deficits of his memory and ability to retain information".
+In August 2023, the court ruled that McCarrick was mentally incompetent to stand trial.

 On April 16, 2023, McCarrick was charged with one count of fourth-degree sexual assault for a 1977 incident that occurred near Geneva Lake in Wisconsin.
-McCarrick allegedly abused the victim over a period of time, including at the Geneva Lake residence where he fondled the victim's genitals.
+McCarrick allegedly fondled the victim's genitals at a Geneva Lake residence and also abused the victim on other occasions.

-Following McCarrick's death, Catholic officials offered condolences for his victims, acknowledging that justice was never served for McCarrick's actions.

 Final years

-On July 27, 2018, McCarrick was ordered by Pope Francis to observe "a life of prayer and penance in seclusion", and the Pope accepted his resignation from the College of Cardinals.
-The Congregation for the Doctrine of the Faith (CDF), in a church penal process, found McCarrick guilty of "solicitation in the Sacrament of Confession, and sins against the Sixth Commandment with minors and with adults, with the aggravating factor of the abuse of power".
+On September 28, 2018, it was announced that McCarrick had moved to the Capuchin St. Fidelis Friary in Victoria, Kansas.
+The announcement was unpopular with many of the citizens of Victoria, especially because the friary is near an elementary school.

-After his suspension, McCarrick moved to St. Fidelis Friary in Victoria, Kansas.
-In early 2020, McCarrick left the friary of his own accord, reportedly because his presence had become a strain on the Franciscan community hosting him.
+In early 2020, McCarrick left the friary of his own accord; his presence had reportedly become a strain on the Franciscan community hosting him.
 He relocated to the Vianney Renewal Center in Dittmer, Missouri.

-In 2023, a Massachusetts court found McCarrick not competent to stand trial for sexual abuse because of "his progressive and irreparable cognitive deficits".
-In 2024, it was reported that McCarrick had dementia, which resulted in a criminal case against him in Wisconsin being suspended.
-McCarrick died on April 3, 2025, at a nursing facility in Missouri, where he had moved shortly before his death.
-He was 94.
+McCarrick died on April 3, 2025 at a nursing facility in Missouri where he had moved shortly before his death, aged 94 years old.